peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string TopLevelType { get; }

 Gets the name of this media type's top-level type (such as "text" in "text/plain", or "audio" in "audio/basic").
-The resulting string will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").
+The resulting string will be in lowercase; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").

 <b>Returns:</b>